4 DAYS FROM $1,099

 Walking tour of Conflans, optional Footsteps of Van Gogh tour, French drinking culture presentation, Crêpes Suzette cooking demonstration

-Cultural Connections: During the afternoon’s cruising, join your Cruise Director in the lounge for a lively French language lesson — pick up a few key words and phrases, then use them on your trip to interact with locals!
-Later, the restaurant’s maitre’d will introduce you to the nuances of French drinking culture.
+Cultural Connections and Culinary Features: During the afternoon’s cruising, join your Cruise Director in the lounge for a lively French language lesson — pick up a few key words and phrases, then use them on your trip to interact with locals!
+Later, your Cruise Director will guide your culinary discoveries, leading a session on French specialties like bread, dairy from Normandy, delicate pastries, along teaching you about with the nuances of French drinking culture.
 Then, after dinner, you're in for taste of old Paris, when a talented troupe comes aboard to perform a high-energy cabaret show, featuring, of course, the cancan.

 Located in the northwest outskirts of Paris, the scenic village of Auvers-Sur-Oise was a favorite destination for a number of notable 19th-century painters.
 However, it will forever be known as the town where Vincent Van Gogh spent the final months of his troubled life (while being treated by a local physician) and is buried alongside his beloved brother Theo.
 Here, he also experienced one of his most prolific periods — painting approximately 70 paintings (about one per day) in and around the village.
 You will enjoy a guided walking tour during which your regional expert will share anecdotes and information about the paintings, the scenes, and Van Gogh’s life at the time.
 Reproductions of various works along your route will show that the buildings have not changed noticeably since the 1800s.
 In fact, as part of the Regional Natural Park of Vixen, Auvers-sur-Oise is considered “eternal” — and may not be altered or expanded.
 In the future, the village will look just as it appears in any photos you take during your tour.